ServiceWeaver/weaver/website/blog/testing.md

 cases are extremely pathological and hard to think of.
 Even well studied and heavily scrutinized protocols [tend to have subtle bugs][protocol_bugs].

+Service Weaver implements a type of randomized testing called [**deterministic simulation**][deterministic_simulation], popularized by [FoundationDB][foundationdb].
+Deterministic simulation has the ability to (1) find rare, buggy executions of a system and (2) deterministically replay these executions.
+This allows you to step through a buggy execution, understand the bug, write a bug fix, and verify that the fix eliminates the bug.

+To deterministically simulate a system *without* Service Weaver, you'll have to implement a simulator from scratch.
+There aren't any existing tools that make it easy to perform deterministic simulation.
+Service Weaver, on the other hand, ships with a full deterministic simulation implementation.

 ### Deterministic Simulation

-Service Weaver implements a type of randomized testing called [**deterministic simulation**][deterministic_simulation].
-Deterministic simulation requires three
-things: a system to test, a workload, and a set of invariants.
+Deterministic simulation requires three things: a system to test, a workload, and a set of invariants.

 1. The **system to test** is self-explanatory.
 With Service Weaver, these are Service Weaver applications.
 As an example, consider a banking application